MichelKazi/Polar/README.md

 - They don't live within your range
 - They have the exact same answers as you

+## Authorizing the User
+So far, I created two helper functions to sign and verify jwt tokens.
+users are assigned jwt tokens, and now I have to make sure that those tokens are properly passed with each request.

 ## Sending Profiles To Render
 Okay.
 So we have Users with their attributes and preferences
 We now have to find a way to send profiles to the front end to render